When all documents supporting the application have been received, the application file will be given to the admissions committee for review.

 Following acceptance, all entering international students must submit the full amount of the first years tuition to the Divinity School Financial Aid Office by no later than June 1.

-The International Office will not be notified to begin the visa application process until the Divinity School receives the full tuition deposit.
+Duke Visa Services will not be notified to begin the visa application process until the Divinity School receives the full tuition deposit.
 These funds will then be deposited in the students university bursar account.

 If the international student does not enroll, the full amount of these funds deposited in the students bursar account will be refunded to the student or his/her funding source.